paulstatezny/book-notes/better_than_before_gretchen_rubin.md

 ### Scheduling

 - Putting a habit on the calendar or working it into your routine helps it stick.
 - "Quitting Time": pick a time every day after which you don't check email, do any work, or try to accomplish anything productive.
+(She recommends doing this every day, but letting the specific time be flexible.)

 ## Author's "Secrets of Adulthood"